 The reality is, the footprint of St. Mary’s cardiac program has remained very much the same as it was nearly two decades ago.

 Despite improved efficiencies, new technology, and many creative solutions to manage patient care, the reality is we cannot keep up this pace without expansion.
 For example, we have the same two cardiac catheterization suites, supported by the same six recovery beds we had back in 2005.The physicians and staff of this area have doubled their hours – working late into the evening, and often times beyond.
 They are diagnosing and treating the same number of patients other programs care for with three, or even four suites.
 You can see the strain in the wait times, and in the face of every team member who feels the weight of responsibility on their shoulders.

-I’m writing to you because your help is needed to change the situation.
+Your help is needed to change the situation.
 It is urgent.
 The entire cardiac program at St. Mary’s needs to expand.
 Like dominos, you can’t adjust or improve one area of patient care, without affecting another.
 The problem is not insurmountable, but it requires significant investment from the community.
-The level of care you’ve come to expect is because of the partnership between donors like yourself and our dedicated clinical team.
+The level of care you’ve come to expect is because of the partnership between donors and our dedicated clinical team.
 But now, we need your help again.
 I’ve seen what can be accomplished when we work together, and I’m asking you now to help grow the Cardiac Centre to serve your loved ones, friends and neighbours here at home.

 I thank you in advance for the investment you make in St. Mary’s.